Kofo25/LITA-Sales-Data/README.md

 ### Data Validation
+1. Ms Excel
 Through the use of Pivot Tables and Power BI we have been able to make data validations and create dashboards which makes the Analysis done to be much more presentable and understandable by telling a story.
+Below are the various Pivot Tables created drom the Sales Data;

 ![LITA Capstone Project Mm - Excel 09_11_2024 01_39_52~3](https://github.com/user-attachments/assets/c91983e1-42d1-403e-9663-67acce4b232b)